lun2hang/llms_group_evolution/README.md

 2、Agents can have lifetime,top Agents clone themselves,bottom Agents vanish.

-all the mechanism realize a ecosystem obeying Theory of Evolution
+all the mechanism realize a ecosystem obeying Theory of Evolution.